pengfei99/DataGovernance/README.md

 **It makes the use of data consistent, trustworthy, effective and efficient.**

 **Data governance is a strategy, not technology**.
-It consists a set of decision-making process and rules which governs data throughout their entire life-cycle.
+It consists of a set of decision-making process and rules which govern data throughout their entire life-cycle.
 It defines mainly three things:
-- People: who has the right to make the decisions and accountable for them.
-For example, if someone asks to access data, who can decide whether we grant the access to the user or not.
+- People who have the right to make the decisions and are accountable for them.
+For example, if someone asks to access data, who can decide whether we grant access to the user or not.

 - Policies: what decisions/rules must be made to ensure effective management and use of data (decision domains).
 For example, before publishing data, the data must pass the quality control and privacy control, etc.